“It is a joy to be hidden and disaster not to be found.”

 I work primarily through a relational psychodynamic lens.
 It is my belief that we heal in the context of relationships.
 The therapeutic relationship offers a unique and exploratory landscape.
 Together, we will enter a collaborative space where your narrative and expertise of your story will be met with witness, compassion, and curiosity.

-We will use the therapeutic relationship to sift through your relationship to yourself, to (an)other and to your collective.
+We will use the therapeutic relationship to sift through your relationship to yourself, to others and to your collective.

 • Approach